Megan Fox: Status and persona

-The media often compared Fox to actress Angelina Jolie, dubbing her the "next Angelina Jolie", which also affected her image.
-Amid this and reports that she was to replace Jolie in a new Lara Croft film, Fox commented that the comparisons indicate a lack of creativity on the part of the media, and attributed them to both she and Jolie being brunette, having tattoos, cursing, and mentioning and joking about sex, "which people find outrageous".
+The press often compared Fox to actress Angelina Jolie, dubbing her the "next Angelina Jolie", which also affected her image.
+Amid this and reports that she was to replace Jolie in a new Lara Croft film, Fox commented that the comparisons indicate a lack of creativity on the part of the press and attributed them to both her and Jolie being brunette, having tattoos, cursing, and mentioning and joking about sex, "which people find outrageous".
 Lynn Hirschberg of The New York Times opined that "the Jolie comparison would probably have been made by the media eventually, but Fox sped up the process" by "linking herself to Jolie" and that she "enjoyed creating entertaining copy" by telling "tales of darkness and lust."

 In 2009, Fox's public image came under scrutiny when an unsigned letter from three crew members of Transformers defended director Michael Bay against accusations made by Fox about his on-set behavior, including a comparison with Adolf Hitler.
-In response to the letter alleging that Fox's on-set behavior is unpleasant and contrasts her public persona, Bay stated he does not condone the letter or Fox's "outlandish quotes", but "her crazy quips are part of her crazy charm", and that they still work well together.
+In response to the letter alleging that Fox's on-set behavior is unpleasant and differs from her public persona, Bay stated he does not condone the letter or Fox's "outlandish quotes", but that "her crazy quips are part of her crazy charm" and that they still work well together.
 A production assistant who worked on Transformers also stated that he never saw Fox act inappropriately on set.
-Fox said the letter's claims were false, and that she had privately spoken with the parties involved.
-She said she was "very fortunate" to be a part of the franchise, and was looking forward to continuing her work.
-DiPaolo concluded that Fox's criticism of the media sexually objectifying girls and women was in stark contrast to her sex symbol status and that "her defiance of director Michael Bay and frequent outspoken comments" stifled her career.
+Fox said the letter's claims were false and that she had spoken privately with the parties involved.
+She said she was "very fortunate" to be a part of the franchise and was looking forward to continuing her work.
+DiPaolo concluded that Fox's criticism of the press's sexually objectifying girls and women was in stark contrast to her sex symbol status and that "her defiance of director Michael Bay and frequent outspoken comments" stifled her career.